klaviyo/klaviyo-swift-sdk/MIGRATION_GUIDE.md

 ### `Event.EventName` enum:

 - We have removed the PascalCase names in the `Event.EventName` enum, leaving only the camelCase names.
 You will need to remove any references to the old PascalCase names.
+See [Migrating to v3.3.0](https://github.com/klaviyo/klaviyo-swift-sdk/blob/as/rel-400/MIGRATION_GUIDE.md#migrating-to-v330) below for more details.
 - We have removed the `.OpenedPush` case (there is no camelCase replacement), as this is intended for internal use only.
 You will need to remove any references to the `.OpenedPush` case.

 ## Migrating to v3.3.0